Gutaoo/Gutaoo/README.md

 - 👋 Hi, I’m @Gutaoo
-- 👀 I’m interested in sexo
+- 👀 I’m interested in something
-- 🌱 I’m currently learning sexo
+- 🌱 I’m currently learning something
-- 💞️ I’m looking to collaborate on sexo
+- 💞️ I’m looking to collaborate on somethings
-- 📫 How to reach me com sexo
+- 📫 How to reach me with somethings

 <!---
 Gutaoo/Gutaoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.